felipedds/terraform/README.md

-# terraform
+# Terraform
-Repository with some scripts in Terraform.
+Repository with some examples in Terraform.